 - Enlarged, sore lymph nodes in the neck

 Management of sore throat

-Generally, there is no specific treatment needed for sore throat due to a virus.
+Generally, there is no specific treatment necessary for sore throat due to a virus.
 In such cases, the throat often gets better on its own within 5-7 days.

-If acute pharyngitis is caused by bacteria, an antibiotic is generally given.
+If acute pharyngitis is due to bacteria, the doctor provides an antibiotic.
 The individual will start to feel better after taking the drug for 2-3 days.
 The prescribed course must be completed to ensure that the sore throat will not return.

 Other self-care measures for sore throat include:

 - Avoid exposure to secondhand smoke and other air pollutants